Prabhat Dairy raises fresh funds from Proparco, may raise more next year

 (Edited by Joby Puthuparampil Johnson)

 Prabhat Dairy Ltd. is engaged in manufacturing dairy products.
 Its products include pasteurized milk, sterilized flavored milk, traditional sweets, packaged drinking water, ultra-heat treatmented milk and desi ghee.
-The company was founded in 1998 and is based in Pune, Maharashtra.
+The firm also offers milk-based specialty ingredient products, such as partially skimmed milk, skimmed milk powder, skimmed milk preparations, full cream milk powder, and specialty milk powder used in the production of other milk and food products.
+The company was founded in 1998 and is based in Pune, Maharashtra with an additional office in Ahmednagar.

-- Rabo Equity invests in Ahmednagar-based Prabhat Dairy
+- TVS Capital invests $12.8M in Prabhat Dairy

 Proparco SA is a private equity arm of Agence Francaise de Developpement.
 It provides growth capital to companies in emerging and developing countries.
 The firm offers loans, equity, guarantees and financial engineering to financial, infrastructure and productive sectors.
 It also offers advisory services which are complementary to its range of financial instruments.
 The company was founded in 1977 and is based in France.